Penner77/inhabitent/README.md

 Project at RED Academy creating a multi-page website with a blog and features listed below for (a theoretical company called) "Inhabitent".
 Wordpress is used as a content management system.

+Created using Wordpress Template and manual updates to javascript, jquery, php, html and css.

 <img src="themes/redstarter/images/git-adventures-grid.jpg" >

 # Main Goals